 The Integrated Natural Resources and Environmental Management Project (INREMP) is one of the major projects of the Department of Environment and Natural Resources - Forest Management Bureau (DENR-FMB).
 It aims to address unsustainable watershed management in four priority Upper River Basins (URBs), namely;

-- Chico River Basin in the Cordillera Administrative Region, Northern Luzon;
+- 1. Chico Upper River Basin in the Cordillera Administrative Region, Northern Luzon;

-- Bukidnon River Basin in Northern Mindanao, Region X.
+- 3. Bukidnon Upper River Basin in Northern Mindanao, Region X; and

 With particular focus on indigenous peoples and resource-poor communities, the project aims to reduce and reverse degradation of watersheds and associated environmental services caused by forest denudation and unsustainable farming practices.